 The 1967 Satellite was a carryover from 1966, but there were several trim changes.
 A new grille featured dual side-by-side headlights, a change in the rear trunk finish panel and taillights included multiple horizontal ribs.
 New horizontal aluminum trim at the lower body crease with lower silver paint gave all 1967 Satellites essentially a two-tone paint scheme.
 For 1966 and 1967, the interior vinyl seats and door panels were treated to a unique ‘Western Scroll’ design which mimicked tooled leather in appearance.
 This was the ‘premium’ interior shared with the GTX in 1967.
 For 1966 and 1967 the Satellite was again offered only in 2-door hardtop and convertible models and was powered by V8 engines.
 The 361 was discontinued for the 1967 models, but a 2-barrel 383 cubic inch V8 producing 270 horsepower was optional, as well as a 4-barrel version rated at 325 horsepower that the example featured here came factory equipped with.

 We came across this 1967 Plymouth Dealer Promo Film that guides you through the Division’s mid-size lineup for model year 1967:

-This Satellite appears to be a complete driver-quality car you can enjoy this fall with while you gear up to have the floor repairs completed over the winter.
-Good luck with the purchase!
+This Satellite appears to be a complete driver-quality car you can enjoy this spring with while you gear up to have the floor repairs completed next winter.

 Here’s the seller’s description: